 The Bank maintains a conservative liquidity and funding risk profile - ensuring resilience to both short and medium-term external stress - by maintaining an adequate buffer of high-quality liquid assets to be able to withstand longer periods of stress without the need to conduct forced sale of assets.
 The Bank ensures LCR compliance on a daily basis.
-The overall requirements for the Bank's management and control of its liquidity risks as laid out in the 'Liquidity Risk Policy' with the liquidity measure included in the 'Risk Appetite Policy'.
+The overall requirements for the Bank's management and control of its liquidity risks as laid out in the 'Liquidity Risk Policy' with the liquidity measures included in the 'Risk Appetite Policy'.

 Moreover, the Bank has in place a Liquidity Continuity Plan (LCP) depicting the strategy for the handling of a potential liquidity crisis.
-The Bank also performs liquidity risk stress testing on a regular basis and annually as part of the ILAAP to continuously evidence it is be able to withstand also stressed situations.
+The Bank also performs liquidity risk stress testing on a regular basis and annually as part of the Internal Liquidity Adequacy Assessment Process (also referred to as "ILAAP") to evidence its ability to withstand also stressed situations.